 A Decade of Addressing Crooked Thinking

 The concept and the realization that was had about crooked thinking did not come about until relatively recently.
 Indeed, this is pretty new data when it comes to addressing addiction and substance abuse problems.
-It hasn’t been that long at all that people have known about crooked thinking or at least if there was a name for it, or people did know about it, they certainly did not know enough about it to give it a name or use it effectively in addiction recovery.
+It hasn’t been that long at all that people have known about crooked thinking or at least if there was a name for it, or people did know about it, they certainly did not know enough about it to give it a name or use it effectively in addiction recovery support.

 About a decade ago that all changed when addictionologist coined the term, “Crooked Thinking”, and they developed a way to address it properly.
 This was quite groundbreaking and beneficial for addicts.
 Now, there was finally knowledge of exactly what was going through their minds when they were abusing drugs and alcohol.
 There was awareness of just how bad addiction had gotten in any given area or place if one could understand the minds of addicts.